-The new standard will use a whole new band of radio spectrum from 4G.
-5G will take advantage of “millimeter waves”, broadcast at frequencies between 30 and 300 GHz versus the bands below 6 GHz that were used in the past.
+The new standard utilizes a whole new band of radio spectrum from 4G in addition to the conventional cellular radio spectrum.
+To achieve very high speeds (the theoretical ones we mentioned), 5G takes advantage of “millimeter waves,” broadcast at frequencies between 30 and 300 GHz versus the bands below 6 GHz that were used in the past.
 These were previously only used for communication between satellites and radar systems.

 When Will It Be Available?